Looking for a Free Lace Sock Pattern that is pretty enough to feel special but practical enough for everyday wear?

 Toe

-The lace pattern ends here so you can remove your lace stitch markers as you will switch to stockinette stitch.
+The lace pattern ends here so you will remove your lace stitch markers and will switch to stockinette stitch.

 Round 1: k1, ssk, knit to 3 sts before marker, k2tog, k2, ssk, knit to 3 sts before end of round, k2tog, k1 [4 sts dec]